Apply Now

 History Senior Thesis

-Professional library assistance will be invaluable to you during this process and is available on campus, by phone at 540-441-8400, or by email at askalibrarian@phc.edu .
-A research appointment with the librarian is suggested as you begin your research and will save you a lot of time and frustration later on in the process.
+Professional library assistance will be invaluable to you during this process and is available on campus, by phone at 540-441-8400, or by email at askalibrarian@phc.edu.
+Checking in with a librarian as you begin your research and will save you time and frustration.

 Primary source documents are items that were either created at the time an event took place OR were created at a later date by a person who witnessed the event or the time period.
 These first hand observations by event witnesses allow the researcher to view the event through the eyes of the participants and examine it within its cultural context.